DirectoryTree/LdapRecord-Docs/laravel/v2/auth/database/laravel-sanctum.md

-This means that users who have logged into your frontend application will not need to manually provide a Sanctum token to send requests to your protected `/api` endpoints. **This middleware is responsible for booting up the session on your server when a request from your frontend is received**:
+This means that users who have logged into your frontend application will not need to manually provide a Sanctum token to send requests to your protected `/api` endpoints.
+This middleware is responsible for booting up the session during API requests that are received from your frontend:

 > **Important**:
 >